DevMountain/Hosting-Digital-Ocean/README.md

 ---

 ###### Add SSH password to ssh-agent keychain
 To log in without typing your password, you can add the password to the ssh-agent, a program that holds private keys for authentication.
+[See these docs for more.](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 1. Start the ssh-agent by running ```ssh-agent -s```.
 2. Modify the hidden SSH config file on your computer to automatically load keys into ssh-agent's keychain.
     - Open the config file using ```nano ~/.ssh/config```.